javascript-tutorial/server/README.md

 # Dev mode

-If you'd like to edit the server code, *not* the tutorial text (assuming you're familiar with Node.js), run this once:
+If you'd like to edit the server code, *not* the tutorial text (assuming you're familiar with Node.js), then there are two steps.

+First, import and cache the tutorial:

 ```
-// import and cache the "ru" version of the tutorial from /js/javascript-tutorial-ru
 // NODE_LANG sets server language
 // TUTORIAL_ROOT is the full path to tutorial repo, by default is /js/javascript-tutorial-$NODE_LANG